33sah/Endo-Radiotherapy/README.md

 The macro files available are:
 - Cancer1.mac: For the simulation of cancer cell damage
+- Cancer2.mac: For the simulation of fat cell damage
-- Cancer2.mac For the simulation of fat / pancreatic cell damage
+- Cancer3.mac: For the simulation of pancreatic cell damage
 - Vis.mac for the visualisation of the simulations.
 This can be run with the other macro files by uncommenting the line:

       /control/execute {macro_file}